-The primary difference between purifier and clarifier centrifuge is that a purifier separates one liquid from another liquid and solids simultaneously.
+The primary difference between a purifier and a clarifier centrifuge is that a purifier separates one liquid from another liquid and solids simultaneously.
 Therefore, a purifier is a three-phase separator.
 A clarifier centrifuge separates a liquid from solids, which is also known as two-phase separation.

 This illustrated article explains the technical differences between these two types of disc-stack centrifuges.

 A purifier is a disc-stack centrifuge that separates one liquid from another liquid and solid particles (if any).
 A purifier centrifuge can continuously separate two liquid phases and one solid phase.

 The illustration below shows the bowl cross-section of a purifier centrifuge.
 The incoming process fluid enters the disc stack through the hole in the distributor.
 The corresponding holes on the bowl discs line up and create a vertical passage for the process liquid.

 As it passes through the discs, the centrifugal force causes the solids to move towards the bowl periphery.
 The solids being the heaviest, accumulate in the sludge space at the outer edge of the bowl.

 The incoming separated water displaces and pushes this accumulated water over the top disc into the water chamber at the top of the bowl assembly.
 The water gets pressurized by the water-paring disc and escapes the bowl through the heavy phase outlet.

 The separated light phase (oil) moves towards the center of the rotating bowl.
 It rises through the oil passage on the distributor.
 The oil then enters the light phase chamber inside the top disc.
 The paring disc pump expels the separated oil under pressure from the bowl.

 In most purifier centrifuge applications, the light phase is the predominant phase, and the heavy phase is a much smaller proportion of the process fluid.
 The following are some real-world purifier centrifuge applications.